21 cm forest one-dimensional power spectrum as an indirect probe of dark matter particles and primordial black holes: The 21 cm forest signal

 where $T_{\alpha}$ is the color temperature of the Lyman-$\alpha$ photons with $x_{\alpha}$ being the Lyman-${\alpha}$ coupling coefficient due to the Wouthuysen-Field effect \cite{Furlanetto:2006jb}, and $T_{\mathrm{K}}$ the kinetic temperature of the \ac{IGM} gas with $x_{\rm c}$ being the coupling coefficient due to collisions between two hydrogen atoms, hydrogen atoms and electrons, as well as hydrogen atoms and protons \cite{Furlanetto:2006jb}.
+The corresponding coupling coefficients can be calculated theoretically following Refs.~\cite{Furlanetto:2006jb,Pritchard:2011xb}.
+In the mainstream \texttt{21cmFAST} code these coefficients are also estimated following those processes \cite{Mesinger:2010ne}.
 Due to the frequent scattering, the color temperature is tightly coupled to the kinetic temperature, i.e., $T_{\alpha}\simeq T_{\rm K}$.
 While $T_{\rm point}$ is generally far above the $T_{\rm K}$, therefore, $T_{\rm S}$ is dominated by $T_{\rm K}$.
-Also in Eq.~(\ref{eq:brightness_tem}), $T_{\mathrm{point}}$ is given by
+Also in \cref{eq:brightness_tem}, $T_{\mathrm{point}}$ is given by

 where $\nu$ is the redshifted frequency of 21 cm photons, $S_{\rm point}$ the flux density of background radio sources, and $\Omega = \pi(\theta/2)^2$ the solid angle of the telescope's beam.
 Here, $\theta = 1.22 \lambda/D$ is the telescope's angular resolution with $\lambda$ being the redshifted wavelength of 21 cm photons and $D$ the telescope's maximum baseline.
 We take $S_{\rm point}$ as a power-law spectrum parameterized at $\nu_{150} = 150 {\rm ~MHz}$, i.e., \cite{Thyagarajan:2020nch}